More information about Nature Recovery Hampshire

 The area that the Hampshire Local Nature Recovery Strategy (LNRS) will cover

-There will be a single Strategy to cover the whole of Hampshire including the two cities of Portsmouth and Southampton, and the two National Parks of the New Forest and South Downs.
+There is a single Strategy to cover the whole of Hampshire including the two cities of Portsmouth and Southampton, and the two National Parks of the New Forest and South Downs.

-The LNRS will not dictate how land is used or be used as a way of limiting the choices land managers have on their land.
+The LNRS does not dictate how land is used or be used, nor is it intended to be used as a way of limiting the choices land managers have on their land.
 The maps will provide a range of options and help people and organisations make evidence-based decisions.

-While the Strategy will set out priorities for nature recovery, these will be recommendations and not commitments for delivery.
+While the Strategy will set out priorities for nature recovery, it is not an action plan and therefore these will be recommendations and not commitments for delivery.
 The delivery of the Strategy will involve a range of organisations, community and special interest groups, residents, landowners and communities, and therefore cannot be delivered by the County Council alone.
 It is hoped, however, that the LNRS will enable partners to take advantage of funding opportunities to work together to deliver the priorities identified.

 • Southampton City Council